findmyname666/pinephone/README.md

 **Phone Update**

 After a while I decided that it was good time for the first system update.
 Initially I tried to update it via UI: settings -> about -> software updates.
 It was loading several minutes there I was looking for more _linux_ approach e.g. leverage terminal.
-So far I'm not familiar with _packman_ package manager used on arch based OS but I found usefull write up [pinephone tips and tricks] which help me to get it done.
+So far I'm not familiar with _packman_ package manager used on arch based OS but I found useful write up [pinephone tips and tricks] which help me to get it done.

 - Update mirror list.
 You don't have to use any flag for [pacman-mirrors][7] tool ... flags:
   - _--fasttrack 5_ uses mirrors which are up-to-date for your branch.
 Limit number of mirrors to 5.